w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

   - They must be evaluated both before they are placed on the market and throughout their life cycle.
 - **Limited-risk** applications *only have transparency* obligations.
   - AI applications that make it possible to generate or manipulate images, sound, or videos.
-  - Ensure that users are informed that they are interacting with an AI system and allowing them to make informed choices.
+  - Ensure that users are informed that they are interacting with an AI system and are allowed to make informed choices.
 - **Minimal-risk** applications *are not regulated*.
   - AI systems used for video games or spam filters.